perazaharmonics/SpeechProc/README.md

-# audio_processing
+# SpeechProc
-Combination of filter and denoising function implementations for Audio and Speech
+Combination of filter, denoising and vowel extraction function implementations for Audio and Speech